 Corinthian columns frame the far left and right boundaries of the plinth.
 The overall composition of the plinth strongly suggests its legacy to Roman imperial art.
 The plinth firmly resembles surviving examples of ancient Roman reliefs.
 This classically inspired relief acts as a physical base, and it also acts as a narrative base to the religious context.

-Standing Bodhisattva is a wonderful example of the Greco-Buddhist style frequently found in Gandharan art around the world.
+Standing Bodhisattva is a beautiful example of the Greco-Buddhist style frequently found in Gandharan art worldwide.
 Almost every major notable museum will have at least one example of this blended Eastern-Western style.
 The large bodhisattva has typical Greco-Roman features such as sharp brows, a straight forehead-to-nose profile, and a toga-like drapery.
-However, it has typical Pakistani features such as the wavy leonine hair, an ushnisha (top knot), an urna (mole), and a mudra (hand gesture).
+However, it has characteristic Pakistani features such as wavy leonine hair, an ushnisha (top knot), an urna (mole), and a mudra (hand gesture).
 Standing Bodhisattva is a great example of Gandharan art and its blended multicultural origins.
 Hellenistic influences blend with Pakistani origins.
 East meets West.
 Greece meets Pakistan.
-A unique art is born.
+Unique art is born.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!